Smithology: Systems in flux, afterthought hair, the Blackwing torque faucet

 BARBER MOTORSPORTS PARK, LEEDS, ALABAMA

 Twenty-four hours later, I was rolling into the brake at Barber.
-Turn one and a green flag at a track day in an unstoppable, large-Marge Cadillac!
-Near-zero lock on the differential at turn-in, the dash display said!
+Turn one and a green flag at a track day in an unstoppable Cadillac!
+Near-zero lock on the differential at turn-in, said the dash display!
 Tire pressures nominal, it said!
 The stereo said no actual words but conversed with my phone through wireless CarPlay and various unknowable ones and zeroes, playing a Glenn Gould version of a Beethoven piano concerto as interpreted through a French high-res streaming service.
-That whole sound-system business took place at maximum volume, so as to be heard over lowered windows and the noise of a public track day, while the LT4 up front grumbled and baroomed its way into a downhill left with a fat apex curb in the middle.
+That whole sound-system business took place at maximum volume, as to be heard over lowered windows and the noise of a public track day, while the LT4 up front grumbled and baroomed its way into a downhill left with a fat apex curb in the middle.

 The 2.3 miles of asphalt at Alabama’s Barber Motorsports Park is variously off-camber, climbing, falling, or fast; some of it is all that at once.
 The curbs are tall and generally to be avoided, unless you happen to be driving a device that adores curbs, in which case you climb them like a juiced monkey and slap out throttle like the world is ending.